apache/flink/README.md

 # Apache Flink (incubating)

 Apache Flink is an open source system for expressive, declarative, fast, and efficient data analysis.
-Stratosphere combines the scalability and programming flexibility of distributed MapReduce-like platforms with the efficiency, out-of-core execution, and query optimization capabilities found in parallel databases.
+Flink combines the scalability and programming flexibility of distributed MapReduce-like platforms with the efficiency, out-of-core execution, and query optimization capabilities found in parallel databases.

 Learn more about Flink at http://flink.incubator.apache.org/